Winneconne High School

 Winneconne High School is a public high school in Winneconne, Wisconsin.
 It educates students in grades 9 through 12 and is the only high school in the Winneconne Community School District.

 History

 A successful 2016 referendum authorized the school to build a new 600-seat auditorium as well as revamping its STEAM and business education areas.

 Academics

 Winneconne High School offers Advanced Placement classes, which about a fifth of the student body takes.

 Demographics

 WHS is 94 percent white, three percent Hispanic, one percent Asian and one percent black.
 Two percent of students identify as a part of two or more races.

 Athletics

 The Wolves baseball team won the WIAA Division 2 title in 1992.
-After barely securing a playoff berth with a 4-5 record in the 2013 regular season, Winneconne won out in the playoffs and captured the Division 4 state schampionship.
+After barely securing a playoff berth with a 4-5 record in the 2013 regular season, Winneconne won out in the playoffs and captured the Division 4 state football championship.
+In 2025, Winneconne again secured a Division 4 state championship for football, with a record of 13-0.